How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 • UKCAT practice test (OnExamination) – 160 practice questions covering the full spectrum of assessment criteria.

-Ok, you’ve got tons of links here for both free & paid practice (and there’s many more below for each test element), now let’s get into the detail of the test itself.
+You’ve got tons of links here for both free and paid practice (and there’s many more below for each test element), now let’s get into the detail of the test itself.

-You can sit UKCAT practice tests online, but the official UKCAT test is sat at Pearson Vue Centres across the UK.
-Wondering what to expect on the day?
-Watch this short animation:
+You can sit for the UCAT practice tests online, but the official UCAT test is sat at Pearson Vue Centres across the UK.
+Watch this short animation to prepare yourself during the actual test day.

 The 5 elements of the UKCAT test